 How will I talk about adoption with my child?

 Fifty years ago, adoption itself was a taboo subject in America, and international adoption was almost unheard of.
 At the time, it was thought that children simply didn’t need to know if they were adopted– as though there were something shameful about the whole process.
-Fortunately, Americans are realizing that adoption is, in, fact a wonderful option for building families and is a cause for pride.
+Fortunately, Americans are realizing that adoption is, in, the fact a wonderful option for building families and is a cause for pride.
 Furthermore, in the case of international adoption, ignoring the subject of adoption is usually not an option since many international adoptions involve building a family of blended ethnicities.

 So how will you talk with your child about your decision to adopt?
 Will you present adoption as destiny, as something that was “meant to be”?
 If you turned to international adoption after failing to conceive a biological child, how will you address the subject of infertility?
 How can you prevent your internationally adopted child from feeling that he is somehow “second best” because of failed fertility treatments?